sihanwang0318/Pneumatic_compiler_toolbox/README.md

 3. Symbolic Math Toolbox

 The procedure to set up and run the proposed toolbox is as follows:
-1.Clone and install the following repository: \url{https://github.com/sihanwang0318/Pneumatic_compiler_toolbox.git}
+1.Clone and install the repo.
 2. Run "Comsol Multiphysics with Matlab".
 This starts a LiveLink(TM) for MATLAB(R) client.
 3. In MATLAB, change the current folder to the path of the installed toolbox.
 4. Run the "toolbox.mlapp" file to launch the toolbox.